STMicroelectronics/STM32CubeF1/README.md

    * A consistent set of middlewares components such as RTOS, USB, FatFS, LwIP, Graphics ...
    * A full set of software projects (basic examples, applications or demonstrations) for each board provided by this STM32 series

 The **STM32CubeF1 MCU Package** projects are directly running on the STM32F1 series boards.
-You can find in each Projects/*Board name* directories a set of software projects (Applications/Demonstration/Examples)
+You can find in each Projects/*Board name* directories a set of software projects (Applications/Demonstration/Examples).

 In this FW Package, the module **Middlewares/ST/STemWin** is not directly accessible.
 It must be downloaded from a ST server, the URL is available in a readme.txt file inside the module.

+## Release note

+Details about the content of this release are available in the release note [here](https://htmlpreview.github.io/?https://github.com/STMicroelectronics/STM32CubeF1/blob/master/Release_Notes.html).

 ## Boards available
   * STM32F1